Azathothas/Stars/README.md

 - [mijorus/gearlever](https://github.com/mijorus/gearlever) – Manage AppImages with ease 📦
 - [mikf/gallery-dl](https://github.com/mikf/gallery-dl) – Command-line program to download image galleries and collections from several image hosting sites
 - [minimaxir/big-list-of-naughty-strings](https://github.com/minimaxir/big-list-of-naughty-strings) – The Big List of Naughty Strings is a list of strings which have a high probability of causing issues when used as user-input data.
+- [mk-fg/fgtk](https://github.com/mk-fg/fgtk) – A set of a misc tools to work with files and processes
 - [monosans/proxy-scraper-checker](https://github.com/monosans/proxy-scraper-checker) – HTTP, SOCKS4, SOCKS5 proxies scraper and checker with rich functionality.
 - [montysecurity/C2-Tracker](https://github.com/montysecurity/C2-Tracker) – Live Feed of C2 servers, tools, and botnets
 - [moogar0880/PyTrakt](https://github.com/moogar0880/PyTrakt) – A Pythonic interface to the Trakt.tv REST API